instill-ai/console/integration-test/README.md

 ### Use `locator.fill()` instead of `locator.type()`

-`locator.type()` may act different among browser and cause troubles, if you don't need to test typing feature, we encourage you to use `locator.fill()`.
+`locator.type()` may act differently among browsers and cause trouble, if you don't need to test typing feature, we encourage you to use `locator.fill()`.

 ### About the usage of `click({force: true})`

-- Our SingleSelect have multiple clickable item, including the label and the select itself.
-Sometimes the label will intercept the click event, so we recommend to bypass the [actionaility](https://playwright.dev/docs/actionability) check on these elements.
+- Our SingleSelect has multiple clickable items, including the label and the select itself.
+Sometimes the label will intercept the click event, so we recommend bypassing the [actionaility](https://playwright.dev/docs/actionability) check on these elements.
 - related issues
   - [subtree intercepts pointer events, Unable to click](https://github.com/microsoft/playwright/issues/13576)
   - [Chromium: Cannot click, element intercepts pointer events](https://github.com/microsoft/playwright/issues/12821)